google/flatbuffers/docs/source/Schemas.md

     desirable, as it helps with forwards/backwards compatibility, and flexibility of data structures.
 By specifying this attribute, you make non- presence in an error for both reader and writer.
-The reading code may access the field directly, without checking for NULL.
+The reading code may access the field directly, without checking for null.
 If the constructing code does not initialize this field, they will get an assert, and also the verifier will fail on buffers that have missing required fields.
 Both adding and removing this attribute may be forwards/backwards incompatible as readers